NLnetLabs/rotonda/design docs/filtering-design-survey.md

 ### Filters

 ```
-// A fairly simple example of a filter-term
+// A fairly simple example of a term
 // with a defined variable.
 define last-as-64500 {
     last_as_64500 = AsPathFilter { last: 64500 };
 }

-filter-term no-as-64500-until-len-16 {
+term no-as-64500-until-len-16 {
         from {
             prefix-filter 0.0.0.0/0 upto /16;
             protocol bgp {